saudade/capturetheflagWebGame/README.md

 Android Client APK (with on-screen joystick):

 Windows Server:
 (Must have port 52602 open on your router and unblocked by firewall for other players to join.
-If you don't, no one will be able to see the server or join it apart from LAN.)
+If you don't, no one will be able to see the server or join it, apart from LAN.)

 ## Prerequisites
 1. Download and install the latest version of Unity3d.
 Get it for free at https://unity3d.com/